 Well, when it comes to human sexuality, the answers might not be as straight we some of us think.

-According to a new study by Roy Morgan Research, the proportion of Australians who identify themselves as gay or lesbian is increasing.
+According to 2014 figures from Roy Morgan Research, the proportion of Australians who identify themselves as gay or lesbian is increasing.

 But this figure drops to 4.2 per cent for people in their 30s, 2.8 per cent in their 40s and drops further still to 1.7 per cent among those aged 50 and above, although all these figures represented increases from the previous survey in 2011.

 According to Roy Morgan Research CEO Michele Levine, the consistent drop certainly doesn't mean that homosexuality suddenly "disappears" after age 30, but rather that older Australians with less progressive views are less likely to respond honestly about their sexuality.